(Disclosure: Some of the links below may be affiliate links)

 Retiring early is not easy

-And anybody telling you that it is easy to retire early is lying to you.
+And anybody telling you it is easy to retire early is lying to you.
 And unfortunately, there are too many such claims online.

-But in general, if you want to achieve early retirement, you will need to achieve at least a 30% savings rate.
+But in general, if you want to achieve early retirement, you will need at least a 30% savings rate.
 If you want to retire in the next 20% years, you will need to save 50% of your income.

 There are no secrets to retiring early